department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/American Indian question/ReadMe.md

 - Privacy & Security ticket [#]()

 ### Incident Response info
-- The 1010EZ form is currently in production; we are only adding a new question, which will slightly change the flow of the application's questions
+- The 1010EZ form is currently in production; we are only adding a new question, which will slightly change the flow of the application's questions.
+There are no changes to the form's performance, architecture, API enpoints or security.
 - Full application flow/ less than 50% disability rating ([chart](https://www.sketch.com/s/da85cf44-4503-4e98-834e-ff068b242ef6/a/zxZzO2l))
 - 1010EZ [Datadog monitoring dashboard](https://app.datadoghq.com/dashboard/8it-wik-f5q/vsa-1010-team)